mateochr/Linux-shell-clone/README.md

-# DIY-Linux-shell
+# Linux-shell-like
-A very simple Linux like shell that executes basic commands such as:
+A very simple Linux shell-like program that executes basic commands such as:

 * ls
 * ls -l